 Exploring the Arches

 The trailhead starts at the end of the 4x4 road and descends down to the bench.
 It’s easy to follow and passes eight arches, including Hole-in-the-Bridge Arch, Eye Arch, Centennial Arch, Overhanging Arch, Trap Arch, and the stylish Cedar Tree Arch.
 Return back on the trail or climb the slick rock behind Cedar Tree Arch to complete the loop.
-A half-mile side trip down the Pollock Bench route gets you to Window Rock Tower, also called Aztec Arch, an opening in a standing rock that’s the area’s ninth major arch.
+A half-mile side trip down the Pollock Bench route leads you to Window Rock Tower, also called Aztec Arch, an opening in a standing rock that’s the area’s ninth major arch.

 Hiking up from Pollock Bench Trailhead

 If you’re looking for a longer hike or just want to avoid the 4x4 route, the Pollock Bench Trailhead is another option.
 This trailhead is easily accessible from the mild dirt road running along the Colorado River.
 The strenuous hike threads up rock-walled canyons, scrambles over sandy slabs, and skirts strangely eroded hoodoos and spires, and ultimately leads you to the same jaw-dropping scenery as the upper trailhead.